terintealexandrin18/p1ebike/README.md

 #### - Service

 - As a customer, I would appreciate having access to information regarding the frequently provided services.
-- As a customer, I would like to view pictures of the parts that are being sold.
+- As a customer, I would like to view pictures of the parts that are being provided.

 #### - Contact